godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 There are currently no known issues introduced by this release.

-With every release we accept that there are going to be various issues, which have already been reported but haven't been fixed yet.
+With every release, we accept that there are going to be various issues which have already been reported but haven't been fixed yet.
 See the GitHub issue tracker for a complete list of [known bugs](https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+label%3Abug+).

 ## Bug reports